Navigation

 Hall has competed in many competitions over the years, and there were some great wins.
 First of all the World’s Strongest Man title in 2017, but Hall has also won five consecutive Britain’s Strongest Man contests from 2014 to 2018.
 His best result at Europe’s Strongest Man was 2nd in 2017 behind Hafþór Júlíus Björnsson.

 Eddie Hall won the World Deadlift Championships, hosted at Giants Live’s Europe’s Strongest man, twice.
-On both occasions, he broke records, with 464kg (1021lb) in 2015 and 500kg (1102lb) in 2016.
+On both occasions, he broke records, with 464kg (1021lb) in 2015 and deadlift 500kg (1102lb) in 2016.
 Due to his exertions in the Deadlift Championship Hall was unable to finish the entire Europe’s Strongest Man contest from 2014-2016.

 Hall also shared the World log lift championships in 2017 with Burkina Faso’s Iron Biby.
 Hall came close to besting Zydrunas Savickas’ world record of 228kg (502lb) with a 230kg (506lb) effort that he got overhead but couldn’t lock out.
 It would be a fair assumption to suggest that Hall’s competition best of 213kg was not an accurate reflection of his capabilities in this lift.